ElPatatone/ElPatatone.github.io/now.md

 - **CUDA programming guide** - official NVIDIA docs
 - **CUDA by Example** - book

+## AI workloads

+I first explored AI, specifically computer vision applications, during my university degree.
+But it then got pushed into the backburner for a long while, until very recently, when I started exploring how **GPU computing** is transforming the way we approach and solve problems.

+This renewed focus on AI is like welcoming an old friend.
+Right now I am researching 2 specific domains in AI:
+- **GNNs** as I find the **graph structure** fascinating as it can represent so many aspects of the world around us.
+- **Computer Vision**, where you a computer learns how to perceive the world around it.

 ## Computer Architecture

 You can't really understand GPUs without understanding the underlying architecture